gvwilson/thirdbit/src/fiction/bear/index.md

 "I don't, not any more."
 She squared her shoulders against exhaustion but didn't raise her eyes.
 "With your permission, honored, I should rest for a while.
-I think my apprentices know enough field magic to take care of whatever you might need."
+I think my apprentices know enough to take care of whatever you might need in the field."

 "Of course," the prince said.
-"Take all the time you need."
+"Get all the rest you need."

+Private Jinpa arrived and saluted the prince as the magician left.
+"The horses are ready, honored, and your armor too."

+"Thank you," Thokmay replied crisply.
+"Sergeant Gyalpa?
+As soon as I'm dressed,
+we're going to pay Consul Jigme a visit.
+And Mope—go and give my respects with Learned Shudarga and see if she knows anything about this.
+No,
+I don't imagine she does either, but I didn't imagine my sister disappearing into the Blight either."

 </section>
 <section markdown="1">